• Skip to primary navigation

 • Mayo - I prefer to use whole egg mayonnaise for all my recipes because I just think has a much richer flavour than normal mayo.

 • Dill - there is just something so magical when you combine Greek yoghurt and dill it is no wonder it is such a classic combination.
 If you do not like dill then fresh mint makes a wonderful alternative.
+I do not recommend using dried dill for this recipe.

 • Lemon Juice or Apple Cider Vinegar - for a wonderful tangy hit which gives a delightful piquancy to this dressing.